 - Great Abingdon

 An example of a small-scale feeder/shuttle service would be one that circulates the Biomedical Campus, serving:

 - Addenbrooke’s hospital

 Most bus services run today are local services, following circuitous routes to pass by as many homes and amenities as possible.
 Because of the time it takes to cover a route, a local service requires more buses and drivers than an express service to provide a given frequency of service.

 Outside of peak hours, when bus operators do not require most of their buses for express services, it may be possible to run a mix of local and feeder services.
 However the convenience of a local service in not having to change buses is offset by the lower frequency of service possible (because a local route takes longer to cover).
 This is perhaps a choice that rural communities could make (through their parish councils in consultation with local bus operators).

-It may be desirable to route all local services via the city centre, central train station and Addenbrooke’s.
+It may be desirable to route all local services via the three key destinations: city centre, central train station and Addenbrooke’s.